Imports posts, images, comments, and categories (blogger tags) from a Blogger blog then migrates authors to WordPress users.

 No, WordPress and Blogger handle the permalinks differently.
 However, it is possible to use the redirection plugin or your .htaccess file to map the old URLs across to the new URLs.

 The importer uses the SimplePie classes to process the data, these in turn use a Simplepie_Sanitize class to remove potentially malicious code from the source data.
+If the php-xml module is not installed then this may result in your entire comment text being stripped out and the error "PHP Warning: DOMDocument not found, unable to use sanitizer" to appear in your logs.

-This is a know limitation of the data that is provided from Blogger.
+This is a known limitation of the data that is provided from Blogger.
 The WordPress system uses Gravatar to provide the images for the comment avatars.
 This relies the email of the person making the comment.
 Blogger does not provide the email address in the data feed so WordPress does not display the correct images.
 You can manually update or script change to the comment email addresses to work around this issue.

-Check you've not run out of disk space on your server.
+The most common reasons for this are lack of memory and timeouts, these should appear in your error log.
+Also check you've not run out of disk space on your server.
 Because WordPress stores the files in multiple resolutions one image might take up as much as 250kb spread across 5 files of different sizes.

 The importer will attempt to download a large version of images but it displays them on the blog at the medium size.
 If you go into your settings->media options then you can display a different size "medium" image by default.
 You can't make this bigger than the file that has been downloaded which is where the next setting comes in.